 Storybook Project of Texas builds relationships between mothers behind bars and their children on the outside.
 Volunteers record the mothers reading books to their children.
 The others also include a short message.
 The children receive a copy of the recording and a new book each month.
 Since 2003, WSP has added prisons and mothers to its program.
-In 2014, six prisons and approximately 2,500 women were participating.
+In 2018, nine prisons and over 2,500 women are participating.

 Women’s Storybook Project volunteers enable the incarcerated mothers to record books and personal messages with ease.
 They demonstrate respect for the prisoners and are often witness to transformative change.